yahoo/spivak/Action-spotting-usage.md

 give you a general idea of how to use the package.
 If you are specifically interested in reproducing results from our experiments, please see [Reproducing-results-from-the-SoccerNet-action-spotting-challenge-2022.md](Reproducing-results-from-the-SoccerNet-action-spotting-challenge-2022.md).
+Those instructions also explain how to download and use our pretrained models.

 ### Training models